 Patients pay 20% of the Medicare-approved amount for your doctor or other health care provider’s services, and the Part B deductible applies.
 For most telehealth services, patients will pay the same amount that they would if they received the services in person.

-We are commonly being asked for state Medicaid guidelines.
-The best resource to use to identify if your state has additional exceptions or accepting the blanket waiver, can be found at medicaid.gov using the link below.
+Medicaid: We are commonly being asked for state Medicaid guidelines.
+The best resource to use to identify if your state has additional exceptions for accepting the blanket waiver can be found at medicaid.gov here.

 These rates are to be determined from commercial payers.